silversixpence-crypto/dapol/spec.md

 4. $\mathcal{A}$ calculates $h_u = \text{hash}(\text{"leaf"} | \text{id}_u | s_u)
 5. If $h_u$ is equal to the hash of the leaf node then $\mathcal{A}$ has guessed $\text{id}_u$ correctly, otherwise go back to #1

 The paper advises to keep $M$ the same across PoLs so that entities only need to request their verification key $w_u = \text{KDF}(M, \text{id}_u)$ from the exchange once, and then reuse it to do verification on all PoLs.
-Having the same master secret does not pose a security risk for $\mathcal{P}$ because it is only used to generate the verification keys for the entity, and it is passed through a key derivation function for this.
+Having the same master secret does not pose a security risk for $\mathcal{P}$ because it is only used to generate the verification keys for the entity, and it is passed through a key derivation function for this so that simply having the verification key does not allow one to guess the master secret in reasonable time.
+In order for this security to hold, however, it is important to have a master secret with high entropy ($>256$ bits).

 #### Entity mapping $\epsilon$

-The user mapping (if using an NDM SMT) must be known only by $\mathcal{P}$ because exposing this will leak user IDs and where they are mapped to on the tree.
+The user mapping must be known only by $\mathcal{P}$ because exposing this will leak user IDs and where they are mapped to on the tree.
+The entity map is not required for the DM-SMT accumulator variant since the mapping is deterministically generated from the master secret.

 In the code $\epsilon$ is a hashmap from entity ID to x-coordinate on the bottom layer of the tree.